Asbestos Exposure and Cancer Risk

 - Diffuse pleural thickening

-Symptoms of asbestos cancer can vary depending on where the tumors first form.
-Get a breakdown of the symptoms of asbestos cancer below.
+Symptoms of asbestos cancers vary depending on where the tumors first form.
+Get a breakdown of the symptoms of asbestos-related cancers below.

 How Asbestos Cancer Is Diagnosed

-Doctors typically follow a step-by-step process to diagnose asbestos cancers, that goes from non-invasive to invasive procedures.
+Doctors typically follow a step-by-step process to diagnose asbestos cancers, from non-invasive to invasive procedures.

 The diagnostic process for asbestos cancers includes:

 - Imaging Scans: These are usually the first detection step.
-Non-invasive images look for tell-tale mesothelioma evidence like tumor shadows.
-X-rays, CT-scans, MRIs and PET scans are common image tests.
+Non-invasive images look for tell-tale evidence of cancer like tumor shadows.
+X-rays, CT scans, MRIs, and PET scans are common image tests.

-- Blood Tests and Biomarkers: Diagnostic blood tests sometimes accurately isolate cancer cells that are microscopically confirmed by pathologists.
+- Blood Tests and Biomarkers: Diagnostic blood tests sometimes accurately isolate cancer cells microscopically confirmed by pathologists.
 More often, blood indicators called biomarkers suggest mesothelioma but warrant further invasive exploration.

 - Biopsies: The only way to diagnose mesothelioma and lung cancer is through a biopsy, a test that takes cell samples from a suspected cancer-infected organ.
 Biopsies can be conducted using needle insertion or surgery.

-Mesothelioma is hard asbestos cancer to detect unless the doctors and medical team are familiar with the disease, its symptoms, and if the patient was exposed to asbestos.
+In particular, mesothelioma is difficult to detect unless doctors and medical teams are familiar with the disease, its range of symptoms, and whether the patient has been exposed to asbestos.

-Detection usually happens when a mesothelioma victim is in a later stage and experiencing severe symptoms.
+Detection usually happens when a mesothelioma patient is in a later stage and experiencing severe symptoms.
 However, mesothelioma is often misdiagnosed as other diseases — including other types of cancer.